Skip to main content

 Abstract

 Can LLM agents improve decision-making through self-generated memory without gradient updates?
 We propose FORGE (Failure-Optimized Reflective Graduation and Evolution), a staged, population-based protocol that evolves prompt-injected natural-language memory for hierarchical ReAct agents.
-Within each stage, attempts that encounter a per-step reward below a threshold are terminated early.
-A dedicated reflection agent, using the same underlying LLM (no distillation from a stronger model), analyzes the trajectory and produces reusable knowledge artifacts: textual heuristics (RULES), few-shot demonstrations (EXAMPLES), or both (MIXED).
-These artifacts are appended to the acting agent's prompt, and the next attempt starts a fresh episode from the initial state.
-The best-performing instance's memory is propagated with replacement to the population between stages, while a graduation criterion freezes converged instances and excludes them from further training.
-We establish a baseline by evaluating an empty-memory hierarchical ReAct agent on CybORG CAGE-2, a stochastic network-defense environment modelled as a Partially Observable Markov Decision Process (POMDP), where all four tested LLM families (Gemini-2.5-Flash-Lite, Grok-4-Fast, Llama-4-Maverick, Qwen3-235B) exhibit strongly negative, heavy-tailed baseline rewards.
-FORGE improves average evaluation return by up to 7.1× over baseline, and reduces catastrophic-failure rates (below -100) to as low as 0-6% in the strongest configurations.
-Across 46 experiments totaling 910 evaluated episodes and 4B+ tokens, we find that (1) knowledge transfer via population broadcast is critical, improving performance by 22.7-74.3% over the no-broadcast ablation; (2) all three representations yield large improvements in the replicated Gemini study, with observed substantial gains in single-session probes across three additional model families; and (3) weaker baseline models benefit disproportionately, suggesting FORGE mitigates capability gaps rather than amplifying strong models.
+FORGE wraps a Reflexion-style inner loop, where a dedicated reflection agent (using the same underlying LLM, no distillation from a stronger model) converts failed trajectories into reusable knowledge artifacts: textual heuristics (RULES), few-shot demonstrations (EXAMPLES), or both (MIXED), with an outer loop that propagates the best-performing instance's memory to the population between stages and freezes converged instances via a graduation criterion.
+We evaluate on CybORG CAGE-2, a stochastic network-defense POMDP at a 30-step horizon against the B_line attacker, where all four tested LLM families (Gemini-2.5-Flash-Lite, Grok-4-Fast, Llama-4-Maverick, Qwen3-235B) exhibit strongly negative, heavy-tailed zero-shot rewards.
+Compared against both a zero-shot baseline and a Reflexion baseline (isolated single-stream learning), FORGE improves average evaluation return by 1.7-7.7× over zero-shot and by 29-72% over Reflexion in all 12 model-representation conditions, reducing major-failure rates (below -100) to as low as ~1%.
+We find that (1) population broadcast is the critical mechanism, with a no-graduation ablation confirming that broadcast carries the performance gains while graduation primarily saves compute; (2) EXAMPLES achieves the strongest returns for three of four models, while RULES offers the best cost-reliability profile with ~40% fewer tokens; and (3) weaker baseline models benefit disproportionately, suggesting FORGE may mitigate capability gaps rather than amplify strong models.
+All evidence is confined to CAGE-2 B_line; cross-family findings are directional evidence.